 Until last Thursday.

-The first web link in the “ICE” (Information Council for the Environment) section of Desmogblog’s piece last week (backup link here) is the only direct link to Greenpeace’s ICE memo scans of the I’ve ever seen in 3+ years of looking into the smear of skeptic climate scientists.
+The first web link in the “ICE” (Information Council for the Environment) section of Desmogblog’s piece last week* (*screencapture here) is the only direct link to Greenpeace’s ICE memo scans of the I’ve ever seen in 3+ years of looking into the smear of skeptic climate scientists. *[Author’s 9/17/21 edit: Desmog subsequently altered that page to add a link to their own page about ICE before the link to Greenpeace’s scans page, thus my edit here to the Internet Archive version link of the original Desmog page, and my addition of the screencapture of that Desmog original page version.]

 The overall problem here is elemental: Ordinary internet searchers would not find the ICE memo set Greenpeace unless they knew to look for them there.
 When I began extensively looking into Ross Gelbspan’s accusation after November 2009, those scans never came up in my searches.
 It took me 7 months to find the memo set after sifting through huge amounts of material quoting Gelbspan’s and Gore’s favorite accusation phrase but never showing it in its full context.
 The tip for me came when I was finally able to understand the significance of occasional old references to the otherwise forgotten enviro-activist group Ozone Action, and then I discovered how to see their old web pages via an internet archive search site.
 The following quote was the critical bit I found in Ozone Action’s March 1996 “Ties that Blind” report, seen near the middle of this page [**11/16/13 Author’s note: see info at bottom]:

 According to documents obtained by Ozone Action and by Ross Gelbspan, several ICE strategies were laid out including: the repositioning of global warming as theory, not fact; …